-Ivana Rehman, PhD Candidate
+Ivana Rehman, PhD

 Applied Linguistics & Technology, Iowa State University

 During my time at Iowa State, I was involved in several research projects, one of which was the Golden Speaker Builder project, funded by the National Science Foundation, with Dr. John Levis and Dr. Evgeny Chukharev-Hudilainen as primary investigators, and in collaboration with a team of computer scientists from Texas A&M University.
 This four-year endeavor resulted in two main products: L2-Arctic, a phonetically-annotated database of non-native speech, and the Golden Speaker Builder, The publication describing L2-Arctic can be accessed here, and our journal article that outlines the design and testing of the Golden Speaker Builder can be found here.
 These experiences led me to develop a passion for exploring the ways we can use technology to facilitate optimal language learning.